kaleabd/yeneta-mern-bootcamp/README.md

 ## Getting Started

-To get started with any of the projects, please refer to the individual project folders and their respective README files for detailed instructions, installation steps, and any additional dependencies required.
+To get started with any of the projects, please refer to the individual project folders.

 ## License